jbmitch/transit-gateway/faqs.md

 ## Can I create a global transit network using the IBM Cloud Transit Gateway?

-{{site.data.keyword.tg_full_notm}}enables standard IP routing between networks (for example, global VPCs) that are connected to it.
+{{site.data.keyword.tg_full_notm}} enables standard IP routing between networks (for example, global VPCs) that are connected to it.
 Additional functionality can be added by configuring IBM or third-party virtual network functions, such as VPN, NAT, and firewalls, within one or more of the interconnected networks (for instance, using the "Transit VPC" concept).

 ## What is next for IBM Cloud Transit Gateway?

-{{site.data.keyword.tg_full_notm}}will include monitoring and activity tracking capabilities, as well as the ability to connect networks across different IBM Cloud accounts.
+{{site.data.keyword.tg_full_notm}} will include monitoring and activity tracking capabilities, as well as the ability to connect networks across different IBM Cloud accounts.